Kazzyman/Calculate-Pi-and-a-few-other-constants/README.md

-# calculate constants, pi mostly
+# calculate the maximal digits of a few curious constants, mostly pi by various methods.

 This is the main depository of Richard H. Woolley's code.
 A project that explores several ways to calculate the digits of pi on your own computer.
 The app also explores a method for extracting the square and cube roots of any integers using a clever process (top of second menu).